pcabreus/dev-wordpress/README.md

     3. Copy the content on `app/wp-content/themes` folder
     4. Create a commit with the new theme.
     5. [Optional] Remove the rest of the themes
+    6. Install the dev tool with `yarn` or `npm` inside the installed theme.

 ## Exporting the database